ArthurGardon/ada_please_act/index.md

 <h3> Conclusion of this Section </h3>
 <p style="text-align: justify;">
-We were able to show that some topics like topic 2 and topic 3, wear a certain denialist and minimizing ideology about climate change, refuse to see reality, and may moreover deal with climate change from an economic perspective and with a business logic.
+	We were able to show that some topics like <b>topic 2 and topic 3</b>, wear a certain denialist and minimizing ideology about climate change, refuse to see reality, and may moreover deal with climate change from an economic perspective and with a business logic.
 Those two topics which are close on a meaningful aspect, are also found close on the LDA PCA projection graph.
-And as the following cast shows, we can see that this ideology is unique to the Republican Party.</p>
+And as the following cast shows, we can see that this ideology is unique to the <b>Republican</b> Party.</p>

 <p style="text-align: justify;">
-On the other hand, Democrats are in the strong majority in topics 4 and topic 8, which we have established as axes which affirm the concrete impact of climate change, and give a speech that is both alarming and optimistic, which calls for action.
+	On the other hand, <b>Democrats</b> are in the strong majority in <b>topics 4 and topic 8</b>, which we have established as axes which affirm the concrete impact of climate change, and give a speech that is both <b>alarming and optimistic</b>, which calls for action.
 </p>

 <div class="flex-divs-center">